Sabang Beach, Palawan, Philippines; Everything You Need To Know!

 There are a few options depending on your budget.
 Hotel transfers, jeepney or van.

-- Hotel.
-The easiest option is to organise it through your hotel, it takes about 90 minutes.
+- HOTEL TRANSFER: The easiest option is to organise it through your hotel, it takes about 90 minutes.
 I did this with the Sheridan Beach Resort who offer 4 times throughout the day as a transfer, often complimentary as part of your package.
 Winner!

-- Jeepney.
-From San Jose Terminal in Puerta Princessa city, you can take a local jeepney (about $4 and 3 hours) 4 times a day, 7AM, 9AM, 12noon and 2PM, and the same time for the rerverse journey.
+- JEEPNEY.
+(BOOK HERE) From San Jose Terminal in Puerta Princessa city, you can take a local jeepney (about $4 and 3 hours) 4 times a day, 7AM, 9AM, 12noon and 2PM, and the same time for the rerverse journey.

 If you’re heading to El Nido (or coming from El Nido), it’s the same situation.
 Either a shuttle or a local jeepney.
-From Sabang, you can catch a van starting at 7am, up to 16.30pm
+From Sabang, you can catch a van starting at 7am, up to 16.30pm.
+You can book that online here.

 Puerta Princessa to Sabang Beach, Palawan: